A Modern-Day Gold Rush: Eye-Opening Cryptocurrency Statistics

 The advent of peer-to-peer trading platforms and retail investors and a generational shift have caused a sharp rise in the number of first-time crypto investors.
 Here is what’s happening around the world.

 Blockchain or digital wallets are essential instruments needed by crypto owners and users to store and manage their crypto.
-As the number of blockchain wallets skyrocketed in just under a decade, this cryptocurrency stat gives a clear snapshot of the increase in popularity of crypto as a form of payment.
+As the number of blockchain wallets skyrocketed in the past few years, this gives a clear snapshot of the increase in popularity of crypto as a form of payment.

 (PEW Research Center)

-Over 32% of small businesses in the US say they accept cryptocurrency as a form of payment.
+19% of small businesses in the US accept cryptocurrency payments in 2026.

 Market volatility is cited by 50% of small-business owners as the primary reason against adopting cryptocurrencies.